Developer-Autodesk/forge.learning/docs/environment/rundebug/2legged_da.md

 You can find [sample files here](https://github.com/Developer-Autodesk/learn.forge.designautomation/tree/master/sample%20files).

-!> If the plugin code changes, then you need to redefine the AppBundle.
+!> If the plugin code changes, then you need to upload a new AppBundle and increase the version (e.g. v1 to v2).
 This sample will create a new version every time a new AppBundle is uploaded.

 ![](_media/tutorials/run_sample_modifymodels.gif)